Tomodachi Life: Living The Dream - The Complete Guide To Babies And Age Settings

 Category / Item The Effect On Your Mii

 Under 18 (Child) Cannot marry or romance adult Miis.
-Restricted to interacting romantically only with other children.
+Romantic interactions are restricted to other children only.

-18 and Over (Adult) Full access to all romantic events, marriage, and living independently in the apartment complex.
+18 and Over (Adult) Full access to romance, marriage, and the baby progression chain.

-Age Lock Setting Found in the Mii profile.
-Prevents the character from ever aging up, keeping them in their current life stage permanently.
+Don't Age Setting Found in the Mii's profile.
+Prevents the character from aging up over time, locking them permanently at their current life stage.

-When a Mii's birthday rolls around, their friends will throw them a party in their apartment.
-If it is your specific birthday, the entire island gathers in the plaza to sing to you, and the game gifts you a unique Birthday Cake item.
-It is a nice little touch that breaks up the standard daily grind.
-If you realize you entered the wrong date, you can always go back and fix it using the methods I detailed in my walkthrough on how to edit, delete, and change Mii names.
+When a Mii's birthday rolls around, their friends throw a party at their place.
+If it's your own look-alike Mii's birthday, the whole island gathers in the plaza for a group celebration and you'll pick up a unique Birthday Cake item.
+If you entered the wrong date and need to fix it, my guide on how to edit, delete, and change Mii names covers the profile editing process.

 Previous